 Digital tools and solutions that minimized consumer safety concerns and helped restaurants comply with restrictions exploded and tech providers scrambled to offer options to get restaurants on board.
 Digital menus, contactless ordering, QR Codes, and tableside payment quickly emerged as significant developments.

-While virtual restaurants, cloud kitchens, and delivery-only brands were deemed whimsical ideas, their recent emergence became a hot topic as the industry sought to adapt and survive.
+While virtual restaurants, meal delivery, and cloud kitchen brands were deemed whimsical ideas, their recent emergence became a hot topic as the industry sought to adapt and survive.

 Swansea traders are taking advantage of home delivery and collection services to stay competitive.
 Groceries and whole foods are also adding new ways to deliver their services.